Examination number _________________

 Place your examination number in the upper right-hand corner of this examination.
 When finished, return either your computer printout or bluebook and these examination questions.

 Arrange your answers in sequential order.
-That is, put Question 1 first, then Question 2, and etc. If you want to skip over a Question and come back to it later, leave a blank space or blank page and begin the next Question.
+That is, put Question 1 first, then Question 2, then Question 3, and etc. If you want to skip over a Question and come back to it later, leave a blank space or blank page and begin the next Question.

-You may use your laptop to complete this Part I.
+You are encouraged to use your laptop to complete this Part I.

 If you do not use your laptop, write your answer in the bluebook provided.
 Use a pen with blue or black ink.
 Write on only one side of each page.
 Do not write in the left-hand margin.
 Do not tear pages out of the bluebook.

-You may take with you into the examination room your casebook (including photocopied handouts), the 2007 Supplement to the casebook, your own classroom notes (not borrowed notes) an outline or summary which is entirely your own work product, and a copy of the U.S. Constitution.
+You may take with you into the examination room your casebook (including photocopied handouts), the 2010 Supplement to the casebook, your own classroom notes (not borrowed notes), an outline which is entirely your own work product, and a copy of the U.S. Constitution marked-up by you.
 It is an Honor Code violation to have in your possession any other materials during the examination.

 * * * Part I Begins on the Next Page * * *

-Turn in both these essay examination Questions and your answers.
+Turn in both these examination Questions and your answers.